chalu/tcgm-fullstack-demo/DESIGN_EXPLANATION.md

 ### Backend [Search Service](https://github.com/chalu/tcgm-fullstack-demo/tree/main/server/searchservice)

-1.  (re)uses the [expressapp and logger sub-modules](https://github.com/chalu/tcgm-fullstack-demo/tree/main/shared) I created in the monorepo.
+1.  (re)uses the [expressbare and logger sub-modules](https://github.com/chalu/tcgm-fullstack-demo/tree/main/shared) I created in the monorepo.
 This makes the backedn search service code cleaner, leaner, more focused and more maintainable.
 2. Uses a *3rd party middleware* to automatically validate incoming requests and auto respond with `4xx` errors [if the request does not confirm with the API spec](https://github.com/chalu/tcgm-fullstack-demo/blob/main/server/searchservice/src/index.ts#L18-L22).
 This means the backend **validation and unit tests** can focus on business logic - if any (not if the search term is `0` chars long 🙃).
 A major win for API-first design!
 3.  (re)use Typescript [types/interfaces](https://github.com/chalu/tcgm-fullstack-demo/tree/main/api/sdk/model) generated from the API spec.
 Yet another win for API-first design!
 4. Though the requirements hinted on not allowing the frontend search input to issue more than one search within 1 second.
 I also went ahead and added [a rate-limiter](https://github.com/chalu/tcgm-fullstack-demo/blob/main/server/searchservice/src/index.ts#L24-L29) *(with a 3rd party module)* to the `/search` endpoint so that the behaviour will apply even to integrators/client who call the backend directly